UserOfficeProject/.github/profile/README.md

 ### Demo

-If you're interested in the software, contact ?
+If you're interested in the software, contact fredrik.bolmsten@ess.eu

 If you're a developer who wants to see what the software can do, you can follow the instructions in the [`user-office-core` README](https://github.com/UserOfficeProject/user-office-core).

 ### How to contribute

-If you're interested in getting your facility involved with the collaboration, contact ?
+If you're interested in getting your facility involved with the collaboration, contact fredrik.bolmsten@ess.eu

 [Deuteration and Macromolecular Crystallisation]: https://europeanspallationsource.se/science-support-systems/demax
 [European Spallation Source]: https://europeanspallationsource.se/